Haroldp95/Assessment/README.md

     Use 'php artisan schedule:work' To create a random post every 10 minutes.
     use: 'localhost/register' to make an account in order to log in.

+    use: 'php artisan test --filter CreatePostTest::it_creates_a_new_post'
+    for the unit test.

 ## Project Information

 -   **Name**: laravel/laravel